 The 2023 Rulebook

-The 2023 Rulebook has been released and is your guide to everything related to the 2023 NOBULL CrossFit Games season.
+The 2023 Rulebook is your guide to everything related to the 2023 NOBULL CrossFit Games season.
 It breaks down the rules and important information for each stage of competition: The Open, Quarterfinals, Semifinals, and the CrossFit Games.

 The Rulebook will help guide you through the Open registration process by breaking down division eligibility, how to register, establishing competitive regions, and registration terms and conditions.
 You can also find more information about the different versions of each test that will best meet your fitness ability: Rx’d, scaled, and foundations.